 - Links to Labour Market Information (LMI) on Moodle.

-The careers area in the LRC provides a collection of print resources, which include books and prospectuses from local colleges and universities.
+The careers area in The Learning Hub provides a collection of print resources, which include books and prospectuses from local colleges and universities.
 Online resources are available through Moodle with links to resources such as eClips and icould.
-The LRC also stocks a range of trade journals that give students access to industry news and jobs vacancies.
+The Learning Hub also stocks a range of trade journals that give students access to industry news and jobs vacancies.
 There is a jobs board with vacancies and volunteering opportunities and some of these can be accessed through the Moodle careers area.

 Employer engagement is a key component of curriculum planning and the different curriculum areas host employer forums.
 All of the courses offered at Moulton College are vocational and provide students with access to industry standard facilities.
 A wide range of activities are embedded into courses and tutorials to ensure that all students become work-ready.
 These can include: